csantanapr/prometheus-nodejs-tutorial/README.md

-# Node.js usin prom-client library
+# Using prom-client library in Node.js

 ## Lab 1